joeyloman/esp8266-pvoutput-logger/README.md

 ##Putting the software on your ESP chip

 First create a build environment on your favorite Linux distro (or maybe Cygwin under Windows?).
-The following steps will show you how to create it on Fedora:
+The following steps will show you how to create it on Fedora or Debian (tested on x86 and ARM):

-###Create the build environment on Fedora 23 (x86/ARM)

-Create the build directory:
+###Install the required build packages

-    mkdir ~/esp-devel
+####Fedora 23
 Add the rpmfusion repos:

     sudo dnf install --nogpgcheck \